alfonsof/jclouds-examples/README.md

 **Storage - BlobStore:**

 * [jcloudsblobstoregetlocations](/jcloudsblobstoregetlocations) - Apache jclouds BlobStore Get Locations: Example of how to handle BlobStore containers and get the available locations for BlobStore containers.
-* [jcloudsblobstorecreate](/jcloudsblobstorecreate) - Apache jclouds BlobStore Create: Example of how to handle a BlobStore container and create a new BlobStore container.
+* [jcloudsblobstorecreate](/jcloudsblobstorecreate) - Apache jclouds BlobStore Create: Example of how to handle BlobStore containers and create a new BlobStore container.
-* [jcloudsblobstoredelete](/jcloudsblobstoredelete) - Apache jclouds BlobStore Delete: Example of how to handle a BlobStore container and delete a BlobStore container.
+* [jcloudsblobstoredelete](/jcloudsblobstoredelete) - Apache jclouds BlobStore Delete: Example of how to handle BlobStore containers and delete a BlobStore container.

 ## License